meet the hewitt team

 Jake Woland, PLA, ASLA, LEED AP

-By nature an educator, Jake regularly lectures at UW and is the author of a highly regarded textbook on sustainable site design.
-He extends his passion for sharing knowledge with HEWITT’s clients and teams, whether introducing and exploring new construction materials or integrating layered benefits into urban design solutions.
+By nature an educator, Jake regularly lectures at UW, has taught urban design studios at Rutgers, and is the author of a highly regarded textbook on sustainable site design.
+He has worked across a wide variety of urban conditions and scales, including waterfronts, civic open spaces, transit facilities, streetscapes and single building to multiple block mixed use and commercial projects.
+Jake extends his excitement for sharing knowledge with our clients and teams, whether introducing and exploring new construction materials or the integration of layered benefits into urban design solutions.
+He is also a passionate and collaborative leader in seeking equitable and Anti-Racist approaches within the design community.

 KC Hermsen, PLA, ASLA